wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;All consciousness is limited and therefore painful.
 At the root of consciousness lies desire, the urge to experience.

 **Q:**&ensp;Do you mean to say that without desire there can be no consciousness?
-And what is the advantage of being unconscious?
+And what is the advantage of beïng unconscious?
 If I have to forego pleasure for the freedom from pain, I better keep both.

 **M:**&ensp;Beyond pain and pleasure there is bliss.